smvijaykumar/CS598-LHO/README.md

 -   [BiGRU model](https://nbviewer.jupyter.org/github/smvijaykumar/CS598-LHO/blob/main/sentiment-analysis-drug-reviews/3_biGRU.ipynb)

-    In the third notebook, the bidirectional Gated Recurrent Unit model will be built.
-In our neural network we will implement and use the following architectures and techniques: bidirectional GRU, stacked (multi-layer) GRU, dropout/spatial dropout, max-pooling, avg-pooling.
-The hyperparameters fine-tuning process will be presented.
-After choosing the proper parameters set, we will train our model and determine the generalization error.
+    In this notebook, we built basic biGRU model and then we trained, evaluated and tested the dataset and created plots to show performance metrics such as accuracy and F1 score and plotted roc_curve.

 -   [BiGRU with additional features](https://nbviewer.jupyter.org/github/smvijaykumar/CS598-LHO/blob/main/sentiment-analysis-drug-reviews/4_biGRU_with_additional_features.ipynb)

-    In this notebook, we will implement the bidirectional Gated Recurrent Unit model that uses features extracted in the first tutorial.
+    In this notebook, we built  biGRU model with POS features and then we trained, evaluated and tested the dataset and created plots to show performance metrics such as accuracy and F1 score and plotted roc_curve.

 -   [TextCNN](https://nbviewer.jupyter.org/github/smvijaykumar/CS598-LHO/blob/main/sentiment-analysis-drug-reviews/5_TextCNN.ipynb)

-    In this notebook, we will build the Convolutional Neural Network model for text classification.
+    In this notebook, we built the Convolutional Neural Network model for text classification and created plots to show performance metrics such as accuracy and F1 score and plotted roc_curve.

 -   [Transformer model for classification](https://nbviewer.jupyter.org/github/smvijaykumar/CS598-LHO/blob/main/sentiment-analysis-drug-reviews/6_Transformer.ipynb)

-    Implementation of the Self-Attention Transformer model for the classification task.
+    In this notebook, we built Transformer model for the classification task using attention mechanism.
+Created plots to show performance metrics such as accuracy and F1 score and plotted roc_curve.

 -   [Transformer model with Additional features for classification](https://nbviewer.jupyter.org/github/smvijaykumar/CS598-LHO/blob/main/sentiment-analysis-drug-reviews/6_Transformer-WithAdditionalFeatures.ipynb)

-    Implementation of the Self-Attention Transformer model for the classification task.
+    In this notebook, we built Transformer model for the classification task using attention mechanism and with additional POS features.
+Created plots to show performance metrics such as accuracy and F1 score and plotted roc_curve.

 <!-- CONTACT -->
 ## Contact